usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 This math shows that the probability distribution of the robot's pose can be calculated using only:

-1. a model of the robots motion in response to command $u_t$
+1. a model of the robot's motion in response to command $u_t$
 2. a model of the sensor's error
 3. the distribution from the last iteration of the filter

-This is a huge result, allowing the robot to convert individual sensor readings into high level understanding of its location.
+This is a huge result, allowing the robot to convert individual sensor readings into a high-level understanding of its location.

 ### Python Implementation

 Because it iterates over the entire state space, the Bayes Filter is computationally expensive.
 Instead of attempting to run it on the Artemis, my code transfers the sensor readings to my laptop to do the heavy lifting.

-The python code listed bellow is specific to my setup and codebase, and requires heavy modifications to work on another system.
-Use it as an a example of how you might translate the theory from the previous section into code.
+The Python code listed below is specific to my setup and codebase and requires heavy modifications to work on another system.
+Use it as an example of how you might translate the theory from the previous section into code.

 The compute_control function takes the movement over a time step and converts it into the control command that would have caused the motion: